Hearts in Harmony String Instrument Program

 for Children with Autism and related developmental disabilities and their families

 "Hearts in Harmony" is a new string instrument program for families with autism, in which children learn to play the violin, viola or cello in group lessons.

-Group lessons are once a week for six weeks, and are taught by renowned bay area music teachers.
+Group lessons are once a week for six to eight weeks, and are taught by renowned bay area music teachers.

 From April to June classes have been mostly taught by the fabulous Thalea String Quartet at the Pomeroy Center in San Francisco.

 Classes are open to any child on the autism spectrum or related disability, and also to parents to learn how to practice with their kiddo and also learn the instrument basics along with the child.
 Teacher-studio ratio is about 2:1.

 A recent brain study produced results that may show that music lessons can be good for children with autism (see below).
 Plus, they are fun for the kids, and the whole family!

 RESOURCES FOR STUDENTS